Death (1984-2001) is a Death Metal band from Orlando, Florida, USA.

 Symbolic (1995) was a well received and long awaited Death release, which featured - yes, you guessed it, more crew shifts with Bobby Koelble (guitar) and Kelly Conlon (bass).
 Sound Of Perseverance (1998), and a live follow-up would follow in 2001 titled Live In L.A.
 (Death & Raw) featuring the last line-up change of Shannon Hamm (ex-Control Denied; guitar), Scott Clendenin (bass) and Richard Christy (ex-Iced Earth/ex-Control Denied; drums).
 Schuldiner, however, was not a well man, and during 2000 & 2001 the underground music press was printing columns and columns of news about his recently diagnosed brain stem cancer.
 He would succumb to it 4PM, December 14, 2001.
 The future of Death as a band was limited and ended with Live In Eindhoven (2001), as did Control Denied.

-Starting May 2010 'Perseverance Holdings Ltd.' and the Schuldiner family had partnered with 'Relapse Records' to re-master and re-issue the Death and Control Denied releases.
+Starting May 2010 'Perseverance Holdings Ltd.' and the Schuldiner family (his estate) had partnered with 'Relapse Records' to re-master and re-issue the Death and Control Denied releases.